unmtransinfo/CausalKnowledgeTrace/README.md

 This script will:
 - Enable required PostgreSQL extensions (`pg_trgm`, `unaccent`)
-- Create the `causalehr.cui_search_index` table with optimized structure
+- Create the `causalehr.cui_search` table with optimized structure
 - Populate it with data from the existing `causalentity` table
 - Add comprehensive indexes for fast search performance
 - Include semantic type definitions for better user experience